-- b) Drawdown Commencement Date (this date may be the same as the Effective date in clause 3.1) (freight customer contract). - c) Engineering Access Statement (EAS). - d) Timetable Planning Rules (TPR). - 11.
-The expiry date of the contract is the date on which the contract will expire as provided for by clause 3.5 (freight operator customer contract) or clause 3.1 (freight customer contract), unless the contract: - a) lapses under clause 3.4 because of the non-fulfilment of the conditions precedent listed in clause 3.2 (freight operator customer contract); or - b) is terminated under Schedule 6 (because of an Event of Default).

-The expiry date needs to be specified by the parties.

-- 12. When considering the duration of a contract the parties should have regard to our guidance module Duration of framework agreements2. - 13.
-The Longstop Date is the date by which the contract will lapse under clause 3.4 if the conditions precedent have not been met.
+- 12. The Expiry Date must be specified by the parties.
+This is the date on which the contract will expire as provided for by clause 3.5 (freight operator customer contract) or clause 3.1 (freight customer contract), unless the contract: - a) lapses under clause 3.4 because of the non-fulfilment of the conditions precedent listed in clause 3.2 (freight operator customer contract); or - b) is terminated under Schedule 6 (because of an Event of Default). - 13.
+When considering the duration of a contract the parties should have regard to our guidance module Duration of track access (framework) agreements. - 14.
+The Longstop Date must be specified by the parties.
+This is the date by which the contract will lapse under clause 3.4 if the conditions precedent have not been met.
 The parties need to specify this date (freight operator customer contracts).

-Clause 3.1 - Effective date (freight operator customer contract)
+Clause 3.1 Effective date (freight operator customer contract)

-- 14. This requires the insertion of the date on which the provisions of the contract (aside from clause 5) take effect.
+- 15. This requires the insertion of the date on which the provisions of the contract (aside from clause 5) take effect.
 Clause 5 is the clause by which Network Rail grants the freight operator permission to use the network.
-The contract will only take effect once: - a) the conditions precedent in clause 3.2 have been fully satisfied; and - b) all other provisions in the contract have taken effect (as provided for by clause 3.1).
+Clause 5 will only take effect once: - (a) the conditions precedent in clause 3.2 have been fully satisfied; and - (b) all other provisions in the contract have taken effect (as provided for by clause 3.1).

-It is the effective date, and not the date of signature, which will normally bring the contract into force.
-It is therefore important to ensure that the effective date is a date which is earlier than all of the dates on which the operative clauses within the contract take effect.
+16. It is the effective date, and not the date of signature, which will normally bring the contract into force.
+It is therefore important to ensure that the effective date is a date which is earlier than all the dates on which the operative clauses within the contract take effect.
+Normally, the date specified is the date the freight operator may first operate services under the track access contract.

-Clause 5 - Permission to operate (freight customer contract)
+Clause 5 Permission to operate (freight customer contract)

-15. This clause recognises that a freight customer is an access option holder as defined under section 17(6) (b) of the Railways Act 1993 (the Act).
+17. This clause recognises that a freight customer is an access option holder as defined under section 17(6) (b) of the Railways Act 1993 (the Act).
 It provides a mechanism by which the freight customer can exercise its access rights by drawing them down into the appointed operator's freight operator customer contract and provides a mechanism for the freight customer to revoke the appointed operator's right to operate the services.
 This clause also provides for a freight customer to appoint a timetable agent to participate in the timetabling process on its behalf.

-Clause 5.10 - freight customer access rights (freight operator customer contract)
+Clause 5.10 Freight customer access rights (freight operator customer contract)

-16. This clause defines what the freight operator's rights, obligations and liabilities are in relation to the access rights the freight customer allocates them and the mechanism by which the freight customer assigns the access rights to the freight operator.
+18. This clause defines what the freight operator's rights, obligations and liabilities are in relation to the access rights the freight customer allocates them and the mechanism by which the freight customer assigns the access rights to the freight operator.
 The clause also states that the freight operator customer's contract remains in place and expires subject to clause 3.5 even after the access rights a freight customer has designated them have been revoked.

-Clause 11.3 - Restrictions on claims by freight customer (freight customer contract)
+Clause 11.3 Restrictions on claims by freight customer (freight customer contract)

-17. This clause specifies the limits of Relevant Losses that the freight customer can claim for indemnity.
+19. This clause specifies the limits of Relevant Losses that the freight customer can claim for indemnity.
 This excludes losses resulting from delays or cancellations but includes losses that the freight customer would not have suffered under the terms of the contract if not for the breach and credit for any savings as a consequence of incurring the amounts.

-Clause 11.6.5 - Indexation of Indemnity Incident Cap (freight operator customer contract)
+Clause 11.6.5 Indexation of Indemnity Incident Cap (freight operator customer contract)